Fostering and Home for Life: A guide for NZ employers

 Some collective agreements or workplace policies provide special foster care leave.

-Permanent fostering and Home for Life
+Permanent Home for Life placements

 Employees who become permanent caregivers for a child under 6 years old are eligible for parental leave entitlements: